mudassirhussain0121/Git-Basic-Guide/README.md

 - To create a new branch.
 	- `git branch <branch name>`
-		- e.g. Create a new branch called "develop".
+		- Example: Create a new branch called "develop".
 			- git branch develop

 - Switch to new branch.
 	- `git checkout <branch name>`
-		- e.g. Checkout to "develop" branch.
+		- Example: Checkout to "develop" branch.
 			- git checkout develop

 - Create a new branch and switch to it immediately.